Acaippa/Pug-and-Mysql/README.md

   let ids = req.query["id"] // Get all the ids that has been selected by the user

-  if (typeof ids != "string"){ // If the type of ids is as tring, the selection is a single user, therefore we only want to loop through all the items in ids when its not a string.
+  if (typeof ids != "string"){ // If the type of ids is a string, the selection is a single user, therefore we only want to loop through all the items in ids when it's not a string.
 If not we end up looping through all the numbers in the id.

     for (let i = 0; i < ids.length; i++) { // Loop through all the ids and delete the name from the database with the same id.

       con.query(`DELETE FROM brukere WHERE id_ = ${ids[i]}`, (err, result, fields) => {
-        console.log(err) // If there is any errors, we just print it on the server.
+        console.log(err) // If there are any errors, we just print it on the server.
 This is mainly for debugging purposes.

       })